How to Become a Nurse Midwife in Colorado: Complete Guide

 Within 24 hours of application submission, candidates must create a Healthcare Professional Profile (HPP) with DORA.

 Advanced Practice Registration does not automatically include prescriptive authority.
-Midwives seeking prescription privileges must apply separately and meet additional requirements:
+Under regulations updated January 24, 2024 (effective March 16, 2024), midwives seeking prescription privileges must apply separately and meet specific requirements:

-• Active and unencumbered Colorado RN license or compact state license
+• Active and unencumbered Colorado RN license (CNMs) or CM license

 • Graduate-level coursework in pharmacology, pathophysiology, and patient assessment

-The mentorship requirement ensures that new practitioners gain supervised experience before engaging in independent prescriptive practice, thereby enhancing patient safety and professional competence.
+The updated mentorship requirement of 750 hours (increased from previous standards) ensures that new practitioners gain comprehensive supervised experience before engaging in independent prescriptive practice, thereby enhancing patient safety and professional competence.
+Remote synchronous communication through audio, web, or video conferencing is permitted for mentorship interactions, though email does not qualify as acceptable mentorship communication.

 Professional Liability Insurance